hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 ## Key Features

-- Users can sign in and immediately post photos of animals
+- Users can sign in and immediately post photos of their pets
-- Users can then comment and like other photos or their own.
+- Users can then comment and like other photos.
-- Users can delete their photos.
+- Users can delete their photos or comments
-- Administrator can delete any uploaded photo.
+- Administrator can delete any uploaded photo or comments.

 ***